Euphorbia cyathophora

-Euphorbia cyathophora, known by various names including dwarf poinsettia, fire-on-the-mountain, and paintedleaf, is native to North and South America and naturalized elsewhere.
+Euphorbia cyathophora, known by various names including painted spurge, dwarf poinsettia, fire-on-the-mountain, paintedleaf, and wild poinsettia.
+Native to subtropical and tropical North and South America, it is widely naturalized elsewhere.
 They belong to the Cyathium type of inflorescence.
 Here, the inflorescence axis is convex in shape.
+Dwarf poinsettia is an annual herb growing up to 3 ft tall.
+It has green stems with leaves that are oblanceolate with lobed margins.
+It grows near disturbed sites.